jgdigitaljedi/video-game-db-supplemental-data/readme.md

 - PS1 games that don't work properly on the various PS2 models
 - Game Boy and Game Boy Color games that don't work properly on the Game Boy Advance
+- SNK Neo Geo Pocket Color games that play on the Neo Geo Pocket (has a black and white mode)
 - Xbox games that work on the Xbox 360
 - Xbox games that work on the Xbox One
 - Xbox 360 games that work on the Xbox One